chadgeary/cloudblock/oci/README.md

 # OCI's managed Ubuntu 18.04 Minimal image, might need to be changed in the future as images are updated periodically
 # See https://docs.cloud.oracle.com/en-us/iaas/images/ubuntu-1804/
 # Find Canonical-Ubuntu-18.04-Minimal, click it then use the OCID of the image in your region

-# ph_password
-# password to access the pihole webui

-# mgmt_cidr
-# an IP range granted webUI, EC2 SSH access.
-Also permitted PiHole DNS if dns_novpn = 1 (default).
-# deploying from home?
-This should be your public IP address with a /32 suffix.

-# ssh_key
-# A public SSH key for access to the compute instance via SSH, with user ubuntu.
 ```

 # Post-Deployment